 Clay Soils – Seasonal Effects & Trees

 Most of us love the sight of trees and countryside, especially if we are fortunate to enjoy these wonders of creation from our own living room window.
-But whilst trees do wonders for our mood when observed from a distance from our home, trees that are located close to buildings can lead to ground conditions that can have a damaging effect on the structure.
+But whilst trees do wonders for our mood, trees that are located close to buildings can lead to ground conditions that can have a damaging effect on the structure.

 This effect is most pronounced in clay soils.
 Why?
 Clay soils are known to be shrinkable, depending on the amount of moisture that they contain.
 When clay soils are hydrated or moist, they have more volume (expand) than when they are dry or desiccated (shrink).

 In the UK we would expect to find our winter months to be cold and wet and our summer somewhat warmer and hopefully drier.
 This then leads to a seasonable volume change in clay soils, they expand during winter and shrink during hot, dry summers.
 In the South East, where the summer climate is often warmer and drier, these seasonal changes can be more pronounced than in many other areas of the country where clay soil deposits are found.

 What does this seasonal ground movement mean for foundations?
 Clearly, the main point of having a foundation in the ground is to provide stability to the structure built above.
 It makes sense then that excessive ground movement could upset that important relationship, rigid masonry doesn’t react too well to movement.

 When the ground does shrink and affects the foundation enough to cause movement (usually a rotation of the foundation), we call that ‘subsidence’.
 Interestingly, the opposite can also happen.
 When clay re-hydrates and lifts a structural element (foundation or floor), we call that ‘heave’.